 Use Recognizable Songs In Piano Lessons

 Use recognizable songs in the first piano lessons for kids.
-There is a rude awakening when kids realize all the music in standard methods consists of fake, exercise pieces.
+There is a rude awakening when kids realize all the music in standard methods consists of fake, exercise pieces (see below).
 Made-up compositions fill the pages of the standard methods.
-Every piece shows a particular concept of piano pedagogy.
+Every piece shows a particular concept of piano pedagogy but has zero musical value.

 Find Songs Kids Know